 Bloodcurdling Buenos Aires, Argentina

 Plenty of great ghost stories begin with a new building constructed on an old burial ground.
 Buenos Aires ups the ante on these tales — large portions of the entire city are sitting atop the final resting places of thousands.
 And, as you might expect, not all of these dearly departed souls are happy about it.
-Hundreds of victims of Argentina's "Dirty War" are said to haunt the Plaza de Mayo, the city's famous square where Eva Perón delivered many memorable speeches.
+Hundreds of victims of Argentina's "Dirty War" are said to haunt the Plaza de Mayo, the city's famous square, where Eva Perón delivered many famous speeches.

 Explore the Dark Side of the City of Light

 Paris is known as the most romantic city in the world, but it's also one of the most haunted!
 Make an afternoon of visiting the city's catacombs.
 They store thousands of human bones, and the underground network of tunnels can be toured by the fearful and fearless alike.
-These intricate tunnels are haunted by the ghost of a man named Philihert Aspairt.
+These intricate tunnels are haunted by the ghost of a man named Philibert Aspairt.
 Legend has it he entered the catacombs in 1793 in an attempt to steal liquor from the cellar of a local convent, never to return to the surface again.
-11 years later, his remains were found (and identified by the keys he still had in his hand).
+Finally, after 11 years, his remains were found (and identified by the keys he still had in his hand).
 It's believed he got turned around in the pitch-black catacombs when his candle went out, and he roamed in the darkness until his death.
 Now, if you believe local lore, it's said his ghost awakens every November 3rd to make its way through the catacombs, whispering to tourists and, occasionally, blowing out their candles.
 Not all Parisians fear this ghost, however.
-To those who frequent the city's underground network of tunnels, he's known as the "Saint of the Cataphiles."
+To those who frequent the city's underground tunnels, he's known as the "Saint of the Cataphiles."

 The Monsters of Tokyo, Japan

 Tokyo is home to the Himuro Mansion, one of the most famous haunted mansions in the world.
 It's said to be the location of one of the most brutal murders in Japanese history — seven people were allegedly found sacrificed as part of an occult ritual.
-The story, though most likely not true, inspired the setting for a horror video game.
+The story, though most likely not true, inspired the setting for Fatal Frame, a famous horror video game.
 To this day, visitors report seeing ghosts, bloody handprints on the walls, and other spooky sights.
 See it for yourself!

 In Toyama Park, 10 minutes from Shin-Okubo Station on the Yamanote Line, you'll find rolling green landscapes, plenty of walking trails, and pleasant streams.
 But at night, it's a whole different story.
 Within the park is Hakone Yama, a small hill that once served as a training center for the Imperial Japanese Army's notorious Unit 371.
 This unit was dedicated to covert biological and chemical warfare research and development.
 It's rumored that some of their human test subjects remain in the area, including a disembodied sobbing man and whispering spirits warning of dark secrets.